hashicorp/vault/website/source/api/secret/pki/index.html.md

   Alternative Names.
 No authorization checking is performed except to verify that the given values are valid IP addresses.

+- `allow_uri_sans` `(bool: true)` - Specifies if clients can request URI Subject Alternative Names.
+No authorization checking is performed except to verify that the given values are valid URIs.

 - `allowed_other_sans` `(string: "")` – Defines allowed custom OID/UTF8-string
   SANs.
 This field supports globbing.
 The format is the same as OpenSSL:
   `<oid>;<type>:<value>` where the only current valid type is `UTF8`.
 This can